Botanical Name: Coelogyne cristata

 Water: Water from the bottom to avoid getting pseudobulbs and leaves wet.
 Stand pot in tepid water for 30 minutes.
 Aim to keep the soil moist during the growing season.
 During the winter rest, water just enough to prevent the medium from drying out completely.
 Coelogynes have water-storing pseudobulbs, making them more tolerant of dry soil than wet.

-Humidity: Moderate to high, preferably 50-70% relative humidity.
-If it drops below 50%, use a humidity tray or cool room humidifier.
+Humidity: Preferably 60-70% relative humidity.
+If it drops below 60%, use a humidity tray or cool-mist room humidifier.
 Grouping plants also helps to maintain the moisture in the air around them.

 Temperature: 60-65°F/16-18°C nights and 70-75°F/21-24°C days; requires a cool rest period to flower (see above).